 The same principle applies to firearms, from small handguns up to the largest artillery guns: Spinning the bullet stabilizes it in flight, and created a quantum improvement in accuracy.

 Rifling is accomplished by reshaping the inner surface of the barrel, usually with a series of spiral cuts at a very precisely controlled rate of twist.
-Traditionally, there have been two main ways of making rifling: Cut rifling and button rifling.
+There have been two main ways of making rifling: Cut rifling and button rifling.

 Cut rifling is the older process, dating back to Germany about the same time Columbus sailed to America.
-Like the Germans who invented it, it's very precise and methodical, with a single cutter cutting one spiral groove at a time, one ten thousandth of an inch deep per cut.
-Obviously this takes a while -- even with “modern” machines, it takes about an hour to rifle a barrel this way.
+It is very precise and methodical, with a single cutter cutting one spiral groove at a time, one ten-thousandth of an inch deep per cut.
+Obviously, this takes a while — even with “modern” machines, it takes about an hour to rifle a barrel this way.
 (I say “modern” machines, because the last of these were built around WW2.)

 The advent of button rifling brought speed and economy to the process, and most of the cut rifling machines were idled.
 Many were destroyed, but the ones that survive are treasured by custom barrel shops – and still working.